Dan-Heintzelman/phase-0/week-1/reflections.md

 **-help** - This is the windows version of “man”.
 You can type help + argument where argument is the program or command you would like documentation on.

 ##1.4 Forking and Cloning

+**NOTE - Instructions are for creating a new repo on github and then copying it to your local computer.
+These instructions are not for creating a new git repo locally.**

+**Create a new repo:**
+Go to github.com and create yourself a new (free) account of you have not already.
+Within your profile, click on the plus(+) sign at the top right, and select “New Repository”.
+Choose your preferences for the new repository including name, privacy setting, and license type, and then click on “Create Repository”
+That’s it!
+You’ve created a new repository on your github account.

+**Clone your repository:**
+1. This guide will walk you how to clone a repository that is already stored on github to your computer as a local copy.
+2. Login to your github account from github.com
+3. Select the repository that you want to clone.
+4. You should see a box that has “HTTPS” on the top or side of your github.com repository.
+To the right of this box you should see a full https hyperlink that you can select and copy.
+This is the location of this repository online that we will copy to your computer using a git command.
+5. Open up your terminal and navigate to or create a directory where you would like to store the repository you are going to clone.
+6. Type in the command  “git clone https:// paste copied url here” and hit enter.
+7. You should now see a few lines below the last command showing the progress of your repository being copied from github to the directory you are in.
+8. Once you are able, run the ls command and see if the repository you cloned is there.
+You can now navigate through this directory and confirm whether the same files have been copied from your online repository.
+It should be an exact clone

+**Fork a repo:**

+1.Navigate to the repository you wish to fork on github.com 2.Click on the button labeled “Fork” near the top right.
+3.If you are already logged in to your profile, it will automatically start to copy the repository into your own account.
+If you have multiple profiles, you can select which area you would like to fork that repo to.
+4.Finally, verify that there is fork of the repo you selected within your own github account.

+**Why would you fork a repository as opposed to create a new one?**

+If I fork a repository, I am choosing to make a copy of the original to work on.
+This will allow me to make my own modifications and branches without affecting the original repo.
+When I push changes back up to github from my local machine, instead of pushing them to the original authors latest version, I’ll be pushing them to my own github repository.
+This will protect the original work from being modified.
+If I am working on a new program, then I will create my own new repository.
+I can allow others who would like to work on my program to create their own forks without modifying my work.